French mayor denies refusing burial of Roma baby amid uproar

 "The pain of a mother who carried a child for nine months, and lost her after two and a half months must not be worsened," mayor Richard Trinquier told AFP.

-ASEFRR said it would cover the funeral costs.
+ASEFRR said it would cover the costs of the funeral, expected on Monday.
 The family has already paid for a coffin.

 The child's parents are Romanian natives in their mid-30s who have lived in France for at least eight years, according to supporters.